Digital product development guide

 Required functionality and platforms

-Based on the different user requirements there are multiple possible ways to solve the problem, each providing its own set of benefits and drawbacks.
+Based on the different user requirements, there are multiple possible ways to solve the problem, each providing its own set of benefits and drawbacks.

-We strive to use the most suitable tools for the task, and only a necessary amount of fundamental building blocks.
-Dependencies are liabilities so we tend to be conservative about them.
+We strive to use the most suitable tools for the task and only a necessary amount of fundamental building blocks.
+Dependencies are liabilities, so we tend to be conservative about them.

 Existing technologies in use

 The customer might have their own technology stack in use – we always try to fit in whilst incorporating our own tools of choice if possible.
-If the impedance mismatch is too big, it is our responsibility to the honest about it and possibly skip the project altogether.
+If the impedance mismatch is too big, it is our responsibility to be honest about it and possibly skip the project altogether.

 Available in-house competences